UnintendedFraud/blog/content/blog/gocontext/index.md

 Here we store 3 values in the context.
-I tried a number, a string and a custom struct to show that we can store anything we need.
+I added a number, a string and a custom struct to show that we can store anything we need.

-If you look closely, you'll notice that we create a new context every time, this is basically how creating new context work (outside of the default `context.TODO()` or `context.Background()`, which are empty and parent for all of the other contexts).
+If you look closely, you'll notice that we create a new context every time.
+Context can only contain one value, and all of their constructor methods expect a context and return a child from that context.

-Every new context is created from the previous one, and is therefore a child.
-Here `ctx3` is the "youngest" child, which we pass to our route handler defined below:
+Here `ctx3` is the "youngest" child, which we pass onto the next step.
+Below is our route handler:

 ```go
 func handleGetValue(next http.Handler) http.Handler {